botlibX/tob/README.rst

-``TOB`` has all you need to program a unix cli program, such as disk perisistence for configuration files, event handler to handle the client/server connection, deferred exception handling to not crash on an error, etc.
+``TOB`` has all you need to program a unix cli program, such as disk perisistence for configuration files, event handler to handle the client/server connection, easy programming of your own commands, etc.

 ``TOB`` contains python3 code to program objects in a functional way. it provides an "clean namespace" Object class that only has dunder